MaybeTylerDo/MaybeTylerDo.github.io/index.md

 ---
 layout: page
-title: "Introduction"
+title: "Tyler Do Portfolio"
 permalink: /
 ---
+# Welcome!

-Hi, I'm Tyler — a Computer Science student at UMD (Class of 2026).
+Hi, I'm **Tyler Do**, a Computer Science student at the University of Maryland, College Park (Class of 2026).

-Welcome to my portfolio site!
+This site showcases my **projects, skills, and resume**.
+Feel free to explore the pages above for more information.